SPDY: History

 On January 25, 2019, Apple announced that SPDY would be deprecated in favor of HTTP/2, and would be removed in future releases.

 Google removed SPDY support in Google Chrome 51 which was released in 2016.
 Mozilla removed it in Firefox 50.
 Apple has deprecated the technology in macOS 10.14.4 and iOS 12.2.

 Protocol versions

-SPDY is a versioned protocol.
+SPDY is a discontinued versioned protocol.
 SPDY control frames contain 15 dedicated bits to indicate the version of protocol used for the current session.